kaifsiddiquei/GITBOOK/support-community/faqs.md

 - **Privacy Settings**: Control what data is shared
 - **Data Portability**: Port your data to other platforms

-### Is DEXGO compliant with regulations?
+### Is DecNect compliant with regulations?
-DEXGO is compliant with:
+DecNect is compliant with:
 - **GDPR**: General Data Protection Regulation
 - **CCPA**: California Consumer Privacy Act
 - **PIPEDA**: Personal Information Protection and Electronic Documents Act